 True or False: Lost in the Forrest, a plant-themed gift shop in the Twin Cities, was started as a “perseverance project” and a backyard vegetable garden.

-Forrest Schrader, founder of Lost in the Forrest, is a former Elementary School Special Education Teacher in the Twin Cities, MN.
+Forrest Schrader, founder of Lost in the Forrest, is a former Elementary School Special Education Teacher based in the Twin Cities, MN.

 When the world abruptly changed in March 2020, Forrest’s school principal challenged the students to commit to a “perseverance project” as a way to try something new and continue pushing through roadblocks or setbacks.
-Forrest was not going to let her students have all of the fun, so she started her backyard Perseverance vegetable garden.
+Forrest was not going to let her students have all of the fun, so she started her backyard perseverance vegetable garden.
 This garden, filled with sugar snap peas, basil, tomatoes, and more, sparked Forrest’s love and curiosity of growing plants, which quickly migrated indoors to houseplants.

 Without the normal summer teaching jobs (and a smaller plant budget), Forrest began selling her propagations and plants on Facebook Marketplace.
 A few garage plant sales later, Lost in the Forrest was officially born in the Fall of 2020.